web-music-score/wms/README.md

 # WebMusicScore

 The API Reference, Examples and Demos can be found [here](https://pahkasoft.github.io).
-The API Reference is not commented but is mostly self explanatory and gives idea of the full API.
+The API Reference is very little commented but gives idea of the full API.

 ## About